d0tTino/DeepThought-ReThought/README.md

     * If no server is available, tests that require NATS will be skipped automatically.
     * **For full test coverage, JetStream must be available.** Tests that rely on persistence or streaming features will be skipped when JetStream is not running.
 2. Navigate to the root directory of the project.
+3. Install the dependencies used for testing:
+    ```bash
+    pip install -r requirements-ci.txt
+    ```
+    (Use `requirements.txt` instead if you plan to run the full application.)
-3. Run pytest with the project root added to `PYTHONPATH` so the `src` modules are discoverable:
+4. Run pytest with the project root added to `PYTHONPATH` so the `src` modules are discoverable:
     ```bash
     PYTHONPATH=src pytest